gsblinkhorn/WordCloud-Scraper/README.md

 The Word Cloud image is saved to the working directory as wordcloud.png

 ## Example
+Given the query below, careerbuilder.com returns ~300 job listings.
+The scraper reads each of these listings in generating its output.txt document.
+By using this tool, you can get a visualization of what employers are looking for for certain positions.
 ### Keywords: software developer
 ### Location: Atlanta, GA